Skip to main content

 DUET (Dual Use Evaluation and Tracking) is a newly NIH/NIDA-funded trial to examine the trends of exclusively combustible cigarette use, exclusively electronic cigarette use, and dual use.
 Dual use is known as the co-use of both electronic cigarettes and combustible cigarettes together.

 Participants in all three cohorts will be asked to complete several diaries and surveys over the course of a year regarding their smoking habits, so researchers can further understand the natural patterns of use across all groups.
-Recruitment for this study is not yet active but is expected to open in late 2024.

 This study is ongoing with an expected end date of 01/2029.
 Results are usually available within 9 to 12 months after that, so come back to this site to learn more about this study.